dogsheep/dogsheep-beta/README.md

     $ dogsheep-beta index dogsheep.db config.yml

-The `config.yml` file contains details of the databases and tables that should be indexed:
+The `config.yml` file contains details of the databases and document types that should be indexed:

 ```yaml
 twitter.db: